EverWinter23/postgres-heroku/README.md

 Heroku, and is the primary way they tell you about your database’s network location and credentials.

-You can either do this via the heroku dashboard or the heroku-cli.
-Navigate to the heroku app dir, and enter the following cmd.
+You can either do this via the heroku dashboard or the Heroku CLI.
+Navigate to the Heroku app dir, else create one, and enter the following cmd.

     $ heroku addons:create heroku-postgresql:hobby-dev
     Creating heroku-postgresql:hobby-dev on ⬢ sushi... free